kratsg/TheAccountant/README.md

 This algorithm sets up a decay tree with a pair of vis-invis particles in each hemisphere.

 #### [Preselect.cxx](TheAccountant/Preselect.h)

+This algorithm applies a pre-selection to jets, bjets.
+Decorates EventInfo container with `SG::AuxElement::Decorator< int > pass_preSel("pass_preSel")`.

 #### [Report.cxx](TheAccountant/Report.h)

+This algorithm creates plots of jets, bjets.
+It has functionality to create a separate set of plots for those events that pass the pre-selection as well as all events.

 #### [CookTheBooks.py](scripts/CookTheBooks.py)
 ```